meniku/NPBehave/README.md

 - `Wait(System.Func<float> function, float randomVariance = 0f)`: wait for result of the provided lambda function

 #### WaitUntilStopped
-- WaitUntilStopped(bool sucessWhenStopped = false)
+- `WaitUntilStopped(bool sucessWhenStopped = false)`: just wait until stopped by some other node.
+It's often used to park the behavior at the end of a `Selector`, waiting for any beforehead sibling `BlackboardCondition` to become true.

 ### Decorator Nodes